 Land Use Planning

-Land use planning affects almost every aspect of life in Ontario.
-It helps decide where in our community's homes and businesses should be built; where parks and schools should be located; and where roads, sewers and other essential services should be provided.
+Development and growth in the Town is managed through Land Use Planning in a way that respects environmental, social, and economic concerns while following the objectives and policies of the Town's Official Plan.
+Land use planning helps decide where in our community's homes and businesses should be built; where parks and schools should be located; and where roads, sewers and other essential services should be provided.
 Good planning leads to orderly growth and the efficient provision of services.
 It touches all of us and helps us to have the kind of community we want.
+The Department of Development, Environment and Engineering provides services to residents and landowners regarding the use of land in the Town as it pertains to the Official Plan and Zoning By-laws.

 Pre-consultation